puppetlabs/puppet-specifications/language/expressions.md

     31.415e-1
     0.31415e1

 Numbers are tokens produced by the Lexing of the source text.
 See [Numbers] in [Lexical Structure].
+Literal Numbers evaluate to the value of the token interpreted in the appropriate base.

 [Numbers]: ./lexical_structure.md#numbers
 [Lexical Structure]: ./lexical_structure.md